Romans

 Waste in Roman Britain

-Our display at Exeter EfW shows examples of the waste found when excavating Roman Exeter.
+Our display at Exeter EfW plant shows examples of the waste found when excavating Roman Exeter.
 Terracotta roof tiles, shards of clay amphorae and Roman coins have been found.

 Roman building techniques brought a huge change to how people lived in Britain.
 Houses or villas were built with ornate mosaics with ceramic tiles.
 They had underfloor heating and bathing facilities.
 Roofs were built using strong and durable terracotta tiles, rather than the traditional thatch made from straw or reeds.